 - Check: Use data to analyze the results of the change and determine whether it made a difference.

 - Act: If the change was successful, implement it on a wider scale and continuously assess the results.

 I am confident that with the help and support of the newly developed sustainability circles concept, which involve members from among students, employees, and faculty members, and the continuous support of the University Administration, as well as the participation of the local communities, we will reach new heights and become recognized as a local and regional leader in sustainability excellence in higher education within the next five years.
-Dr. Imad Alsyouf,Director of the Sustainability Office
+Prof. Imad Alsyouf,Director of the Sustainability Office